RohitJaiswal01/RohitJaiswal01/README.md

 <p align="center">
   <em>
-    Hello, I am Rohit Jaiswal, a passionate learner and data storyteller transitioning into Data Analytics and Engineering.
+    Hello, I am Rohit Jaiswal, a passionate learner and data storyteller transitioning into Data Analytics, Business Intelligence and Engineering.
 I craft narratives from numbers, transforming raw data into strategic insights that drive business growth.
 Like an architect designing a blueprint, I construct data models using ETL, Python, SQL, and visualization tools as my compass, navigating the vast sea of data to uncover hidden treasures of opportunity.
 I have mastered my skills through courses at <a href="https://www.almabetter.com/">AlmaBetter</a> and the <a href="https://www.taskus.com/">Data Science Preparatory Academy at TaskUs</a>.
   </em>
   <br>
   <img src="https://media.giphy.com/media/gH3LO09IOiZIqePwv9/giphy.gif" width="50" /> <b><i align="center">Thought: "A single spark of knowledge can ignite countless minds”</i></b> <img src="https://media.giphy.com/media/qjqUcgIyRjsl2/giphy.gif" width="50" />